redbadger/crux/docs/src/rfcs/operation-kind-traits.md

 **Leave `Notify`'s payload free.** `operation::Notify: Operation<Kind =
 kind::Notify>` without `Output = ()`, since nothing reads a notification's payload.
-It would let a hand-written notification declare any `Output`, which the compat release's `notify_marker_needs_unit_output` test exists to forbid, and the derive would still have to pick something.
+With the derive the only author it would make no difference to what is written, but it would leave the derive picking a type for no reason and generic code unable to rely on one.
 Pinned is proposed.

 **Keep `const KIND` and the assertion permanently.** The parent RFC's transitional shape could stay.
 A defaulted const is the only stable way for